srnichols/StampsPattern/management-portal/README.md

 - Set DAB_GRAPHQL_URL to use GraphQL

 ## CRUD
-- Tenants page supports create/update/delete when GraphQL is enabled (DAB provides mutations).
+- Tenants, Cells, and Operations pages support create/update/delete when GraphQL is enabled (DAB provides mutations).
 - For in-memory mode, operations affect only the running process.